AIRADLABS/SOLBOT-PHP/README.md

 &nbsp;&nbsp;&bull; About SOLBOT-API: https://github.com/AIRADLABS/SOLBOT-API

-&nbsp;&nbsp;&bull; Generate Dev Credentials: https://dev.solbots.io/bypass/bypass.php

-&nbsp;&nbsp;&bull; Copy your credentials to a notepad and save the file on your computer or flash drive!

 The SDK contains one class named solbot that currently has the following methods as of v0.5 (pre-release)

 Methods